lapalme/pyrealb/README.md

     * `Lexicon.py`: class to access lexicon entries and syntactic rules
     * `Number.py` : utility functions for dealing with number formatting
     * `Phrase.py` : subclass of *Constituent* for creating complex phrases
+    * `Dependent.py` : subclass of *Constituent* for creating complex phrases using dependencies
     * `Terminal.py` : subclass of *Constituent* for creating a single unit (most often a single word)
     * `util.py`  : some useful functions
     * `Warning.py` : function to generate warnings in case of erroneous specifications using *pyRealB* itself